hayk111/showsourcing/README.md

 Sometimes this can be the cause:

 You query products : `{ id, supplier { id, name, categories }}` and update the supplier with `{ id, name }`.
 Apollo might fail to make the optimistic UI work in this instance because the update value of the supplier isn't the same as the queried one.
-A fix would be to update with  `{ id, name, categories }` or just quiery `{ id, name }`
+A fix would be to update with  `{ id, name, categories }` or just query `{ id, name }`

 # Important sneaky hotfix to consider
 This section contains tricky/sneaky fixes for the app, that are abit confusing and can make the app be a bit more complex in some occasions